rpkg-dev/pkgpurl/README.md

 -   You can have development-only code which never lands in the generated R source files (and thus the R package) in separate code chunks with the chunk option [`purl = FALSE`](https://yihui.org/knitr/options/#extracting-source-code).
 This turns out to be very convenient in certain situations.

+-   As you might already know, [you can only use ASCII characters in your code if you plan on submitting your package to CRAN](https://r-pkgs.org/r.html#r-cran).
+This of course also applies to R code chunks in the `Rmd/*.Rmd` files that are compiled to `R/*-GEN.R` files by pkgpurl.
+But since the accompanying Markdown documentation won’t land in the compiled R files, you can use the full Unicode spectrum of characters there (🥳) – as long as you exclude the R Markdown source from the built package by putting a line `^Rmd$` in `.Rbuildignore` (which is recommended anyway).

 But there are also a few drawbacks of the R Markdown format:

 -   The pkgpurl approach on writing R packages in the R Markdown format introduces *one* additional step at the very beginning of typical package development workflows: Running `pkgpurl::purl_rmd()` to generate the `R/*-GEN.R` files from the original `Rmd/*.Rmd` sources before documenting/checking/testing/building the package.
 Given sufficient user demand, this could probably be integrated into [devtools](https://devtools.r-lib.org/)’ functions in the future, so that no additional action has to be taken by the user when relying on RStudio’s built-in package building infrastructure.